-The drama began with reports that three gunmen had walked into the Iraqi Embassy in Paris asking for the Military Attache.
+Background: The drama began with reports that three gunmen had walked into the Iraqi Embassy in Paris asking for the Military Attache.
 They were then reported to have produced sub-machine guns and opened fire indiscriminately.

 SYNOPSIS: The full range of French police authorities were on the scene in minutes surrounding the Embassy, in a narrow street - the Rue de la Faisanderie - which is also where French President Valery Giscard d'Estaing, has a private residence.

 Subsequently it was established that there were two gunmen - one of whom fled when he encountered resistance dropping his sub-machine gun.
 The other rounded up three men and six women as hostages, after hurling a grenade and firing his sub-machine gun.

 The lone remaining gunmen in the Embassy had been in contact with Arab sources and was reported to have demanded a plane to take him to London to pick up a girl arrested after a grenade was tossed under the Iraqi Ambassador's car last week.